KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 As for the other interfaces it is enough to click on the “Plus” icon to create a new schedulation.
 The new schedulation window presents several tabs.

  -  **KPI**: it is possible to associate one or more KPI to the schedulation clicking on “Add KPI Association”.

--  **Filters**: here you assign values to the filters (if configured) associated to the schedu-
+ -  **Filters**: here you assign values to the filters (if configured) associated to the schedulation.

-   |image146|

-   Figure 7.24: KPI tab window.

-   lation.
 Note that it is possibile to assign values to the filters by means of a LOV, a fixed list of values or a temporal function.
 In case the LOV option is chosen, remember that the LOV must return one unique value.
 This choice can be useful for profiling tasks.

+   |image146|

+   Figure 7.24: KPI tab window.

    |image147|